210823-Enterprise/ORMT7-p1/README.md

 ## To Do:
   * Create transactions so that databases can be roled back, preventing users from having to manually undo the changes they made.
   * Ability to create files with custom tables based on input parameters.
+  * Come up with a better name than ORMT7-p1.
+  * Object cacheing.
+  * Connection pooling.
 ## Getting Started:
 Currently project must be included as local dependency. to do so:
 ```shell